 We welcome everyone to our Church and include anyone who is disabled for whatever reason, their families and friends.
 We are a thriving and expanding congregation and the Church and its facilities form a focal point of the local community.
 This statement is intended to cover both the Church, the Parish Room and kitchen/toilet extension.
 It is intended to help you to know what can be expected of our buildings and practices.

-These activities include, the Art Group, Pilates, the Community Club, Tiddlywinks, Police local liaison meetings and it is also used for Electoral voting days.
-Church events include Coffee Mornings, Spring and Autumn fairs and the annual Barbecue can attract over 200 local people.
-All these events are advertised by articles in the Heywood Advertiser newspaper and posters or banners outside church, as well as our website.
-Tea, coffee and refreshments are also served in the Parish Room after the 11am service on Sundays to which all are invited.
+Activities include, the Art Group, the Community Club, Tiddlywinks ( parent and toddler group), Police local liaison meetings and it is also used for Electoral voting days.
+Surestart also hire our Parish Room one Tuesday every month .
+Church events include Coffee Mornings, Spring and Autumn fairs.
+Events are advertised on our web site, Facebook and posters or banners outside church.
+Tea, coffee and refreshments are also served in the Parish Room after the 11am service on Sundays and also after the Thursday morning service, to which all are invited.

 The Parish Room is in use on most days or evenings during the week.

-If any member of the public wishes to view the Church or use it for private prayer, at any time outside the normal opening times, arrangements can be made with the Priest-in-Charge whose Telephone contact number is displayed on the Notice board outside the front entrance on Manchester Road and again on the Parish Notice Sheet.
+If any member of the public wishes to view the Church or use it for private prayer, at any time outside the normal opening times, arrangements can be made with the Priest-in-Charge.

 There is no Church car park but there is ample free and unrestricted parking in adjacent streets off Green Lane and Manchester Road.
 There are two gates to reach the two Church entrance doors, both are on Manchester Road at the front of Church.
 In front of the entrance doors, there are two stone steps whose edges are clearly marked and each one has handrails to assist access.
 Each access point into the church consists of two doors that make up the entrance.
 They open inwards and are always open when services are held.
 A Sides person will be in attendance, to accommodate wheelchair or pushchair access.
 The area inside the doors is clear and readily accessible.